jcorvinus/BubblePopperTutorial/README.md

 We'll make the following sub folders: Scenes, Scripts, Materials

 ##Enabling VR support
 In the menu bar, click on File->Build Settings.
 In the window that appears, click on 'Player Settings' in the bottom-left corner of the window.
 In the Inspector, find 'XR Settings' and expand it, if it is not already expanded.
+Click the 'Virtual Reality Supported' checkbox to enable VR.
 Set the order of the VR SDKs such that your favorite one loads first.
 Mine is as follows:

 ![XR Settings](https://github.com/jcorvinus/BubblePopperTutorial/blob/master/Images/XRSettings.png)